Vimentin

 Immunofluorescence staining pattern of vimentin antibodies.
 Produced by incubating vimentin primary antibodies and FITC labelled secondary antibodies with HEp-20-10 cells.

 Vimentin is a structural protein that in humans is encoded by the VIM gene.
-Its name comes from the Latin vimentum which refers to an array of flexible rods.
+Its name comes from the Latin vimentum, meaning an osier, withy (array of flexible rods).

 Immunofluorescence staining of HeLa Cells with antibody to reveal vimentin containing intermediate filaments in green and antibody to LAMP1 to reveal lysosomes in red.
 Nuclear DNA is seen in blue.
 Antibodies and image courtesy EnCor Biotechnology Inc.

 Vimentin is a type III intermediate filament (IF) protein that is expressed in mesenchymal cells.
 IF proteins are found in all animal cells as well as bacteria.
 Intermediate filaments, along with tubulin-based microtubules and actin-based microfilaments, comprise the cytoskeleton.
 All IF proteins are expressed in a highly developmentally-regulated fashion; vimentin is the major cytoskeletal component of mesenchymal cells.
 Because of this, vimentin is often used as a marker of mesenchymally-derived cells or cells undergoing an epithelial-to-mesenchymal transition (EMT) during both normal development and metastatic progression.